Barnabas: Biblical narrative

 Returning from this first missionary journey to Antioch, they were again sent up to Jerusalem to consult with the church there regarding the relation of Gentiles to the church.
 According to Galatians 2:9–10, Barnabas was included with Paul in the agreement made between them, on the one hand, and James, Peter, and John, on the other, that the two former should in the future preach to the pagans, not forgetting the poor at Jerusalem.
-This matter having been settled, they returned again to Antioch, bringing the agreement of the council that Gentiles were to be admitted into the church without having to adopt Jewish practices.
+This matter having been settled, they returned again to Antioch, bringing the agreement of the Council of Jerusalem that Gentiles were to be admitted into the church without having to adopt Jewish practices.

 After Paul and Barnabas returned from the Jerusalem council to Antioch, Peter also came to Antioch.
 Peter associated freely with the Gentiles there, including eating with them, until he was criticized for this by some disciples of James, as doing so was contrary to Mosaic law.
 Peter then refused to eat any longer with the Gentiles, apparently through fear of displeasing these disciples, and Barnabas followed his example.
 Paul then stated that Peter and Barnabas "walked not uprightly according to the truth of the gospel" (Galatians 2:14) and upbraided them before the whole church.
-In Galatians 2:11–13, Paul says, "And when Kephas [Peter] came to Antioch, I opposed him to his face because he clearly was wrong.
+In Galatians 2:11–13, Paul says, "And when Cephas [Peter] came to Antioch, I opposed him to his face because he clearly was wrong.
 For, until some people came from James, he used to eat with the Gentiles; but when they came, he began to draw back and separated himself, because he was afraid of the circumcised.
 And the rest of the Jews (also) acted hypocritically along with him, with the result that even Barnabas was carried away by their hypocrisy."

 Paul then asked Barnabas to accompany him on another journey.
 Barnabas wished to take John Mark along, but Paul did not, as John Mark had left them on the earlier journey.
 The dispute ended by Paul and Barnabas taking separate routes.
 Paul took Silas as his companion, and journeyed through Syria and Cilicia; while Barnabas took John Mark to visit Cyprus.

 Little is known of the subsequent career of Barnabas.
-He was still living and labouring as an Apostle in 56 or 57 AD, when Paul wrote 1 Corinthians (1 Corinthians 9:5–6), in which it is stated that he, too, like Paul, earned his own living.
+He was still living and laboring as an Apostle in 56 or 57 AD, when Paul wrote 1 Corinthians (1 Corinthians 9:5–6), in which it is stated that he, too, like Paul, earned his own living.
 The reference indicates also that the friendship between the two was unimpaired.
 A few years later, when Paul was a prisoner in Rome (61–63 AD), John Mark was attached to him as a disciple, which is regarded as an indication that Barnabas was no longer living (Colossians 4:10).